4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 	- Defines how 2 entities i.e. a client and a server communicate with each other securely.
 - The layer it works at is a bit of a grey area as it is below the application layer but above the transport layer.
 	- Some classify it as its own layer known as the socket layer.
 Others see it as merely working in a sublayer of the transport layer which is where it gets the name of TLS.
 But essentially the data from Applications is sent to a Socket which is opened using the Transport layer is what i've used to understand its locality relative to other layers
+- **Advantages:**
+	- As it works at the transport layer it can protect application layer messages via encapsulation however it only does so with applications that are SSL/TLS aware as this method of protection is not transparent
+	- Inexpensive as all browsers now incorporate SSL/TLS
+	-

 ### SSL Layers